Arkounay/QuickAdminGeneratorBundle/docs/Actions.md

 #### Batch actions

-Batch actions works the same way as regular action, except they can affect multiple entities at once.
+Batch actions work the same way as regular actions, except they can affect multiple entities at once.
 Here's an example:

 ```php
 public function getBatchActions(): Actions